First-order definability of Darmon points in number fields: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank their academic supervisor Dr. Jennifer Park for her support, comments, suggestions, and proof-readings.
+The authors would like to thank their academic supervisors Dr. Jennifer Park and Dr. Michael Lipnowski for their support, comments, suggestions, and proof-readings.
 They also thank the principal investigator of the grant that funded this research, Dr. Eric Katz.
 Special thanks to Dr. Philip Dittmann and Dr. Nicolas Daans for helpful conversations and comments.
+We thank Evan O'Dorney for reading and finding several corrections to the paper.